ronak-agarwal/custom-cni/README.md

 MASQUERADE meaning apply to source net (replace source IP with host IP)

 kubectl exec alpine1 -- ping 8.8.8.8 (Assuming alpine pod running on node2)

+## K8S Services

+Kubernetes Services are not part of CNI plugin and managed natively via kube-proxy so if Pod to Pod communication sorted then Services > Pod communication just work straight away, below Service IP will be reachable from both Nodes (Hosts / Pods)

+kubectl expose pod nginx2 --name=nginx2 --port=8000 --target-port=80

 ## Other links